mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/channel-io-stream-exception.md

 ### ChannelIOStreamException([String](https://docs.microsoft.com/en-us/dotnet/api/system.string))

-Initializes a new instance of the ChannelIOStreamException class with a specified error message.
+Initializes a new instance of the  class with a specified error message.

 ```cs
 ChannelIOStreamException(String)